AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 * Camera: Q1615-MkIII
 * ACAP4 Docker version 19.03.5 or higher
 * Camera Firmware: 10.2
+* docker-acap installed on the camera
+* docker-acap set to use TLS and external memory card

 ## Limitations
 * Apache Reverse Proxy can not translate content with absolute addresses (i.e. /image.png) in the HTML page.
 Use only relative content (i.e. image.png or ../image.png)).
 More information how to handle relative urls correctly with a reverse proxy [here](https://serverfault.com/questions/561892/how-to-handle-relative-urls-correctly-with-a-reverse-proxy).